This tutorial describes how to install and start using Fiddler Everywhere on macOS.

-In this step you'll register by creating your personal Fiddler Everywhere account and become a trial user.
+In this step you'll register by creating your unified Telerik account and become a trial user.

-On the Create Account screen, enter the requested information and accept the terms of the agreement.
+On the Enter Your Email to Sign in or Create an Account screen, enter the requested information.
 The email you provide here will be later on used by your collaborators for sharing sessions, collections, and notifications.